Blog Tips & Tricks

 Try not to change slugs or page URLs too often.
 Every URL change creates new redirects and increases the chance of 404 errors.

-2. How do I remove 404 URLs from Google?
+2. Q: How do I fix a 404 error on WordPress?

 Conclusion